MLB talks gain momentum toward deal saving 162-game season

 MLB kept its proposal on this year’s minimum salary at $700,000, $10,000 less than players, and raised its 2026 minimum by $10,000 to $780,000, matching players.

-MLB raised its offer on the pre-arbitration bonus pool from $40 million to $50 million — players were at $65 million, with $5 million annual increases.
+MLB raised its offer on the pre-arbitration bonus pool from $40 million to $50 million — players were at $65 million.

 For the first time in the nearly one year of talks, there was hope among both sides that an agreement could soon be reached.